ongkyyyyy/architect/access/Roles.md

 | permission_description  | String    | Description of the permission                    |   ❌   |    ❌    |

 ## Role Permissions Entity
-The following properties for identity_role_permissions table (associative table for Roles and Permissions):
+The following properties for access_role_permissions table (associative table for Roles and Permissions):

 | Name                  | Type      | Description                                      | Unique | Required  |
 |-----------------------|-----------|--------------------------------------------------|--------|-----------|